CalebTaber/FileSync/README.md

 Example: `java Driver /home/user/Documents /mnt/laptop/home/user/Documents desktop laptop`

 Arguments:
 `directory1-absolute-path` is the absolute path to the first directory.
-There is no enforced ordering of directory1 and directory2, but do make sure the directory nicknames are always associated with the same directory path
+There is no enforced ordering of directory1 and directory2, but do make sure the directory nicknames are always associated with the same directory paths
 `directory2-absolute-path` is the absolute path to the second directory
 `directory1-nickname` is the nickname of directory 1
 `directory2-nickname` is the nickname of directory 2